prakashraman/life-blog/contents/notes/2021/11/20/5-hosting-my-website-on-unstoppable-domains.md

 The end users would need to use a browser which resolve unstoppabledomain domains to a IPFS accessible file.
 But do we have such a browser?
 Yes!
 And many of us are already using them - [Brave](https://brave.com/) and [Opera](https://www.opera.com/).

 #### Browser Extension
-Unstopabledomains have released [extensions](https://unstoppabledomains.com/extension) for Chrome and Firefox which can handle the domain resolution.
+unstoppabledomains have released [extensions](https://unstoppabledomains.com/extension) for Chrome and Firefox which can handle the domain resolution.

-Does this mean, for anyone to access your unstopabledomain website would either need to install Brave, Opera or the extension?
+Does this mean, for anyone to access your unstoppabledomains website would either need to install Brave, Opera or the extension?
 Yes, that would be needed indeed.
 Which might sound quite impractical, and yes, to an extent it would be.
-However as the world adopts and adapts to Web3 all browsers will (or should) start supporting unstopabledomains resolutions.
+However as the world adopts and adapts to Web3 all browsers will (or should) start supporting unstoppabledomains resolutions.

 So until then, yes, I am definitely installing the extension AND using Brave as well!